Changes in dysphagia management – affecting thickening agents and nutritional supplements used for people with dysphagia

 Community Pharmacists are asked to assist in the process by providing a copy of the patient information leaflet to patients with dysphagia on dispensing their nutritional products such as thickening agents.

-Materials are available see HSE IDDSI Implementation Pack on the share centre on www.hseland.ie.
+Materials are available see HSE IDDSI Implementation Pack on the share centre on www.hseland.ie, relevant resources for pharmacists can also be found here.
 Patient information including the patient information leaflet can be found on: www.hse.ie from September.
 Any queries or for further go to the National HSCP office - Email: HSCP.NationalOffice@hse.ie Twitter: National HSCP Office @WeHSCPs

 For more information on IDDSI see www.iddsi.org